OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

    flag](/doc/reference/cilkscale/#compiler-options-for-cilkscale-instrumentation)
    to the OpenCilk compiler when you compile and link your program.
 The result is a Cilkscale-instrumented binary.
-2. Run the instrumented binary and observe the performance measurements that Cilkscale collects and reports to the standard output.
+2. Run the instrumented binary.
+Cilkscale collects performance measurements and prints them to the standard output.
+(To output the report to a file, set the [`CILKSCALE_OUT`](/doc/reference/cilkscale/#cilkscale-report-output-file) environment variable.)
 Your program otherwise runs as it normally would.
-   (To output the report to a file, set the [`CILKSCALE_OUT`](/doc/reference/cilkscale/#cilkscale-report-output-file) environment variable.)

-By default, Cilkscale only reports results for whole-program execution.
-For fine-grained analyses of specific sub-computations of your program, see the next section.
+By default, Cilkscale only reports performance results for whole-program execution.
+We will see how to perform fine-grained analyses of specific sub-computations in the next section, after we show how to use Cilkscale in benchmarking and work/span analysis mode.

 ### Benchmarking instrumentation